CriticalFloof/omegga-Brickadia-Mining/README.md

 # Brickadia-Mining

-A 20 person game mode for Brickadia using [omegga](https://github.com/brickadia-community/omegga).
+A fully custom game mode for Brickadia built with typescript using [omegga](https://github.com/brickadia-community/omegga).

 ## Install